 Eagle Mountain Trail

 The trail leads you to the highest point in Minnesota.
 If you are an experienced hiker or are ready for more of a challenge than the trails in your neighborhood offer, this rugged wilderness trail might be for you.

 Glacial Potholes are smooth, carved-out places in rock that were created thousands of years ago by swirling water from melting glaciers.
 On the trail, you’ll see many glacial potholes.
 The trail is easier than the Eagle Mountain Trail, and it’s family-friendly.

 At only ¾ of a mile long, the little Two Harbors Trail is perfect for a short hike.
 What this trail lacks in length, it makes up for in scenery and in the access, it provides you too many popular features of Split Rock Lighthouse State Park.

 North River Trail & Prairie Loop

-The North River Trail runs parallels with the St. Croix River for just over a mile, and then climbs a bluff to a scenic overlook.
+The North River Trail runs parallels with the St. Croix River for just over a mile and then climbs a bluff to a scenic overlook.
 From there, the Prairie Loop adds some mileage to your hike through an amazing prairie landscape.

 The trail leads you to some of the most amazing campsites found in Minnesota.
 Located only a mile from the Ozawindib Trailhead, the Aiton Heights Fire Tower provides a 100-foot-high view of the Lake Itasca watershed and one of the best spots in the state to experience a sunset or sunrise.

-The trail is Americans with Disabilities Act (ADA) accessible.
+The trial is Americans with Disabilities Act (ADA) accessible.
 The most popular waterfalls in Gooseberry State Park are the Upper, Middle, and Lower Falls of the Gooseberry River.
 Each of these falls can be seen from the Riverview Trail.
 After experiencing the waterfalls along this trail, you can continue your journey on the Superior Hiking Trail.